 - Stage 4.
 The area is severely damaged and a large wound is present.
 Muscles, tendons, bones, and joints can be affected.
 Infection is a large risk at this stage.

-A wound is not given a stage when there is full-thickness tissue loss and the base of the sore is covered by dead tissue (slough) or a scab (eschar) is found in the wound bed.
+A pressure injury is identified as un-stageable when there is full-thickness tissue loss and the base of the sore is covered by dead tissue (slough) or a scab (eschar) is found in the wound bed.
 The dead tissue may be tan, grey, green, brown, or yellow.
 Eschar is usually tan, brown, or black.
 Deep tissue pressure injury is seen with skin that may or may not be damaged but has a red or purple color.
 If the injury is open, the surface is dark or may look like a blister filled with blood.

 How are pressure injuries diagnosed?